Select Page

 there are many questions to ask yourself before you do so.

 1. What is the motivation for wanting to reveal yourself?
-For your benefit, or the other person’s?
+Is it for your benefit, or the other person’s?

-2. Is it crucial for the sustaining or progressing of the relationship?
-(Crucial as in: “I love you honey, but I just found out I’m your brother.”)
+2. Is coming out as a vampyre absolutely crucial for the sustaining or progressing of the relationship?

 3. If you feel that revealing yourself might put a rift in, or end the relationship, which is better: keeping the person or keeping the secret?